openvinotoolkit/openvino/docs/index.md

 You can use your framework of choice to prepare and train a deep learning model or just download a pre-trained model from the Open Model Zoo.
 The Open Model Zoo includes deep learning solutions to a variety of vision problems, including object recognition, face recognition, pose estimation, text detection, and action recognition, at a range of measured complexities.
 Several of these pre-trained models are used also in the [code samples](IE_DG/Samples_Overview.md) and [application demos](@ref omz_demos_README).
 To download models from the Open Model Zoo, the [Model Downloader](@ref omz_tools_downloader_README) tool is used.

-[Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction) provides a we-based interface to download a pre-trained model and work with it.
+[Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction) provides a web-based interface to download a pre-trained model and enables you to visualize, fine-tune, and compare performance of deep learning models.

 If you cannot find a needed model in Open Model Zoo or want to train your own model, use [OpenVINO Training Extentions](https://github.com/openvinotoolkit/training_extensions) which provide a convenient environment to train Deep Learning models.